MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

 5. On the **Review + create** tab of the **Create Log Analytics workspace** blade, select **Create**.

+### Exercise 3: Deploy virtual machines and test network filters

+    Estimated timing: 10 minutes

+    In this exercise, you will complete the following tasks:

 #### Task 3: Create an Azure storage account